-This report lists each customer who placed an order.
-It included each item ordered by the customers, along with the quantity ordered.
+This report lists each customer who placed an order and shows each item ordered by the customer, including the quantities of each item.
 It’s useful for shops who pack orders customer by customer.

 Pack by supplier

 This report lists each supplier and their products.
-Next to each product is the name of the customers who ordered this product, and the quantity they ordered.
-This report is useful for shops who pack orders according to supplier.
+Next to each product is the name of the customers who ordered the product, and the quantity they ordered.
+The report is useful for shops who pack orders according to supplier.

 This report creates CSV files which can be imported into the accounting package ‘Xero’ to generate invoices for customers.

-Date range: You can filter orders by the date placed.
+Date range: You can filter orders by the date the order was placed.

 Invoice date: You can select the date that you want the invoices to be marked with in Xero.
-This is editable once you have the invoice in Xero, but doing it here allows you to date multiple invoices at once.
+This is editable once you have the invoice in Xero, but doing it here allows you to batch date all the invoices in a single report.

 Account code: If you place a Xero account code here, all items in the invoice will be assigned to this account.
-This it aditable in Xero.
+This it editable in Xero.

-Download as CSV: When you are ready to download the file for import click this box and hit the search button.
+Download as CSV: When you are ready to download the file for import check the box and click search.